NordicSemiconductor/asset-tracker-cloud-docs/docs/cloud-protocol/DeviceDataAndConfiguration.rst

 While the schemas mark properties as required, the device can always send partial updates.
 For example, the device might initially report the full roaming information after boot, but later only send the changed values (typically RSRP) to the cloud to conserve data and power.
-It is the responsibility of the cloud to store the updates in a way that full objects can be constructed from partial updates, when needed.
+It is the responsibility of the cloud to store the updates in a way that full objects can be constructed from partial updates.

 Sending and receiving data is different for each cloud operator.